Search for GeV-scale Dark Matter from the Galactic Center with IceCube-DeepCore: Systematic Uncertainties

-Given the large uncertainties on the prediction of GP neutrino emission and the lack of measurements of this flux in the energy range of this analysis, various model variations are tested.
-For the PDFs, we use two different templates: the $\pi^0$ model and the KRA-$\gamma$ model as those used in Ref.~\cite{IceCube:2023ame}.
 The event fraction $g$ is determined through the normalization of the GP emission.
 Different treatments of this parameter are considered: setting it to the model prediction or to the IceCube measurement corresponding to each template (extrapolated down to GeV energies under the same power-law assumption), as discussed in Section~\ref{sec:Icecube}; in addition, we adopt an alternative treatment where $g$ is left as a free nuisance parameter.
 Furthermore, we have tested pseudo-data with injected GP models under both the template assumptions in order to test a possible mismatch in the signal modeling of the GP emission.

-Different combinations of GP injection and hypothesis assumptions result in sensitivities that deviate by up to 30\%, which is significantly smaller than the statistical fluctuation.
+Different combinations of GP injection and hypothesis assumptions result in sensitivities that deviate by up to 30\%, which is significantly smaller than the statistical fluctuations.
 This can be expected due to the very small fraction of GP emission compared to the atmospheric background at GeV energies, making the analysis insensitive to its contribution.
+In addition, the expected GP emissions are also orders of magnitude lower than the DM signals at the $90\%$ confidence level (C.L.) sensitivity (see Appendix~\ref{Appendix A} for more details).
 Therefore, in the results presented in the next section, the GP component is not considered as part of the hypothesis.

 In summary, all the tested systematic uncertainties have a minor impact compared to statistical fluctuations.
 The dominant source of uncertainty remains the astrophysical profile of the DM halo, since the DM density in the Galactic Center could vary by up to three orders of magnitude depending on the assumed distribution \cite{Nesti:2013uwa, IceCube:2023ies}.
 The effect is expected to be more pronounced for annihilation signals, where the J-factor scales with $\rho^2$, than for decay signals, where the D-factor is only proportional to $\rho$.
 As a result, we follow the approach used in previous work \cite{IceCube:2023ies}, where all detector uncertainties are fixed to their nominal values, and the results are presented for the two halo profiles, NFW and Burkert, as these two models can be considered the two extreme scenarios of DM signal flux.